Questions about visiting

 Can I pay at the entrance on the day?

 At the moment, we need everyone to book timed tickets online.
 If you’d like to book on the day, you’re more than welcome to via our website using your smartphone.
 We can’t take cash or card payments on the gate.

-- Practice great hygiene standards at all times, including regular hand washing and frequent use of hand sanitiser and catching any coughs or sneezes in your elbow
+- Hygiene stations are available for you to use.
+We ask that you practice great hygiene standards at all times, including regular hand washing, frequent use of hand sanitiser, and catching any coughs or sneezes in your elbow

 Are the toilets open?

 Toilets are available in the Mining Art Gallery and Auckland Castle.
-If you are visiting the Lower Walled Garden, toilets are available in Auckland Tower – facing the building, the entrance to the toilets is to your right.
+If you are visiting the Lower Walled Garden, toilets are available in Auckland Castle – just let your tour guide know and they'll give you directions.